Why do you have sebum glands?

 To equalize their lubricating effect, sebum glands are;

-On a human fetus, these same sebum glands secrete the white substance called Vernix caseosa; another waxy and oily compound that facilitates the passage of the fetus at birth.
+On a human fetus, these same sebum glands secrete the white substance called Vernix caseosa; another waxy and oily compound that facilitates the fetus's passage during birth.

 What is human grooming?